Frequently asked questions

 The overhead line consists of 115 pylons, each containing two circuits.
 Works to each circuit will be undertaken separately so that electricity transmission can be maintained when one side of the pylons is switched off.

-Our main refurbishment work is expected to begin in June 2026 and is anticipated to last until November 2026.
+Our main refurbishment work began in June 2026 and is anticipated to last until November 2026.

 A full, expected timetable is below:

-- July 2026 to September 2026 – Second round of refurbishment works to circuits on one side of the pylons
+July 2026 to Autumn 2026 – Second round of refurbishment works to circuits on one side of the pylons

 We take safety very seriously and will discuss any work that takes place directly over people’s properties with the landowner in advance and ensure that where needed the relevant protection is put in place.